mandle420/DCS_Standalone_on_linux/README.md

 just grab a copy from a windows install

 ### Porting-to-Steam

-So now you have a working install via lutris but it dosent detect your VR heaset well let's fix that,

-the easiest way ive found to do so is to port your wine prefix to steam

 so first thing you're gonna want to do is add the DCS.exe as a steam game